 Play with innovative lighting techniques when you are creating creative stock photography image.
 Use compositional techniques, and embrace the extraordinary when you are creating.
 Color trends in design is another place to look for inspiration.
 Your artistic skills and production capabilities deserve to be recognized.

 Conceptual stock photography is all about having fun.
 Create situations and concepts that are unique to your personal perspective.
 Bring props, wardrobe, and makeup options that allow you to tell a unique story through the concept you’re trying to photograph.
 Think outside the box, and stay creative.
 Shooting variety is a great place to start.

 Shutterstock Image by UfaBizPhoto

 We hope these tips on creating creative stock photography images that sell help you before your next shoot with Shutterstock.
+For more tips, click and download the Shutterstock Contributor Success Guide.
 We can’t wait to see the images that you create next.
 If you’re not a contributor yet, consider signing up to Shutterstock to get started earning money doing what you love.